ansys/pystk/doc/source/api/ansys/stk/core/graphics/IPrimitiveManager.rst

 IPrimitiveManager
 =================

-.. py:class:: IPrimitiveManager
+.. py:class:: ansys.stk.core.graphics.IPrimitiveManager

    object

    The primitive manager contains spatial data structures used to efficiently render primitives.
 Once a primitive is constructed, it must be added to the primitive manager before it will be rendered.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IPrimitiveManager

 Overview
 --------